General non-linear fragmentation with discontinuous Galerkin methods: Discussion

-where $\forall m \in [\![1,N \times (k+1)]\!],\; i = m/N,\; j=m(\mathrm{mod} N),\; A_m = \frac{2}{h_j(2i+1)}$ and $B_{m,n}^{s}$ gathers all the integrals for the flux and the integral of the flux terms (outlined in Appendix~\ref{ap:matrix_form}).
-The presence of the operator $\mathbb{1}$ in $B_{m,n}^{s}$ implies that the components of the 3-tensor $B$ are sparse matrices.
-Thus, efficient sparse matrix operation algorithms, included in the library \texttt{BLAS}, can be used to improve the time solver.
+The first strategy is to use the matrix form of the general non-linear fragmentation equation in order to take advantage of the vast computational resources that have been developed for matrix operations.
+A similar approach was used by \citet{Sandu2006} for the coagulation equation.
+The details of the matrix form is given in appendix~\ref{ap:matrix_form}.
+Thus, efficient matrix operation algorithms, included in the library \texttt{BLAS}, can be used to improve the time solver.
 Moreover, the matrix form in Eq.~\ref{eq:matrix_form} allows for a simple form of the Jacobian that can be paired with an implicit time solver \citep{Sandu2006}, eliminating the need for sub-cycling altogether.
 Unfortunately, the implicit SSPRK order 3 method can not be made unconditionally stable and has to follow a timestep restriction with an SSP coefficient $C \leq 2$ \citep{Gottlieb2009,Ketcheson2009,Gottlieb2011}.
 Therefore, considering the time it takes to compute the Jacobian, this implicit method does not provide a significant improvement over the explicit method.
 However, recently, \citet{Gottlieb2022} derived a high-order unconditionally SSP implicit Runge-Kutta method by considering restrictions on the second derivative of the variable $g$ in the spatial operator $\mathbf{L}$ for the DG scheme (see the definition of $\mathbf{L}$ in \citealt{Lombart2021}).
 The linearised backward Euler scheme used in \citet{Sandu2006} and the implicit SSP two derivatives Runge-Kutta order 3 \citep{Gottlieb2022} will be applied for the DG scheme and tested in a future work in order to remove the need for any sub-cycling during the evolution of a simulation.

 The second strategy is to use GPU parallelisation to run all $10^6$ calls to the fragmentation solver for all SPH particles in $ \sim 1$s.
 A future work will be concerned with the design of the DG scheme adapted for GPU programming language ( e.g. \texttt{CUDA} and \texttt{SYCL}).
 Since the general non-linear fragmentation equation is a non-local partial differential equation, the main difficulty will be to precisely manage the memory access on the GPU device in order to obtain the best performance.
 The implicit solver will be implemented with the GPU version of the \texttt{BLAS} library.
 The GPU version of the DG scheme will allow the treatment of fragmentation in future exascale hydrodynamics codes, such as \texttt{IDEFIX} \citep{Lesur2023a} and \texttt{DYABLO} \citep{Aubert2021}.